-- Assess student learning, emotional, and behavioral needs - Implement school-wide positive behavioral supports - Monitor individual student progress in academics and behavior - Reduce inappropriate referrals to special education - Individualize instruction and interventions - Assist families in navigating special education processes - Connect families with community service providers when necessary teams or crisis intervention teams.
+- Assess student learning, emotional, and behavioral needs - Implement school-wide positive behavioral supports - Monitor individual student progress in academics and behavior

+- Reduce inappropriate referrals to special education - Individualize instruction and interventions - Assist families in navigating special education processes - Connect families with community service providers when necessary

+The roles of both school counselors and school psychologists may overlap, and often both disciplines will work jointly by co-leading social skills groups and serving on student support teams or crisis intervention teams.
 Relative to counselors, school psychologists are more likely to have training in behavioral analysis, mental health screening and diagnosis, and specific disability areas.
 School psychologists often are employed by other agencies in addition to school-community mental health centers, pediatric departments of hospitals, corrections facilities, etc.